 Ease of Deployment

-HTML5 makes it incredibly easy to actually publish your game and make it available via your website.
+HTML5 makes it incredibly easy to actually publish your branded game and make it available via your website.
 It’s simply a case of uploading the files to your server (or adding a bit of embed code, if it’s hosted elsewhere).
 So, once production is finished you’re usually looking at hours or days, not weeks or months to go live on your website.

 Not so with apps.
-If you want to publish in your business name, first of all you’ll need to sign up with the appropriate app stores.
+If you want to publish your branded mobile game in your business name, first of all you’ll need to sign up with the appropriate app stores.
 This can take some time and should be done well in advance of project completion.
 Then there’s the app store submission and review process, which each mobile app needs to go through before being able to go live on the appropriate app store.
-We usually recommend allowing an additional month to any app project timeframe.
+We usually recommend allowing an additional month to any branded app game project timeframe.
 This allows plenty of time to get through the review process and make any changes, should issues arise.

 Which us brings us to…